Reframing “Freemium” by charging the marketing department

 A really good conversion rate for free-to-paid is 4%, like Dropbox.
 Awesome for them, but it took a ton of work to get there, with one of the most successful Freemium products of all time.
 Normal rates are more like 1%, especially when you remember that most freemium users not only won’t convert, but won’t even stay active.

 I surveyed1 a dozen small startups who don’t use freemium, and on average they see a 1% conversion rate from web traffic to purchase.
-We can assume the conversion rate to “free” is higher than the conversion rate directly to “paid” (it’d better be, right?), but then you only get paid on on a few percent of those, which means your total conversion rate of web visitors to actual money is 20-100x worse than other startups.
+We can assume the conversion rate to “free” is higher than the conversion rate directly to “paid” (it’d better be, right?), but then you only get paid on a few percent of those, which means your total conversion rate of web visitors to actual money is 20-100x worse than other startups.

 Which means it costs 20-100x as much as it usually does for marketing campaigns to achieve the equivalent revenue.
 Annual pre-pay might solve it, but maybe not—it’s a huge hill to climb.